-Providers are reminded that a quantity of one unit is equal to 15 minutes, and only one assessment and one care plan are allowed per member per 365 days.
+Only one assessment and one care plan are allowed per member per 365 days.
 Updates to the assessment or care plan are covered under ongoing care coordination.

 Resetting Service Limitations

 Service limitations used by a member enrolled in the BadgerCare Plus Benchmark Plan and the BadgerCare Plus Core Plan within their continuous 12-month enrollment year will reset in the following situations: